Home

 • He that overcometh, the same shall be clothed in white raiment; and I will not blot out his name out of the Book of Life, but I will confess his name before my Father, and before his angels."

-To overcome is to gain the victory, to prevail, and this can only be done in Christ Jesus (John 16:33; 1Jo 2:12-14).
-He that overcomes in Christ will never have his name blotted out, because he is truly born of God, and not merely a visible part of God's professing Covenant Church.
-Thus some in this Church at Sardis could have their names blooted out, but not those who have overcome.
+Again, to overcome is to gain the victory, to conquer or prevail, and this can only be done in Christ Jesus (John 16:33; 1st John 2:12-14).
+He that overcomes in Christ will never have his name blotted out, because he is truly born of the Spirit of God and not merely a visible part of the Covenant church.
+This is what some in Sardis lacked and thus could have their names blotted out.

 1st John 4:4